Sarah-Bue/knit-space/README.md

 #### Footer

 The footer is the same across pages to provide users with a familiar layout and allow them to focus on the content of each page.
-It contains links to social media networks, which will open a new tab when clicked, as well as a copyright declaration.
+It contains links to social media networks, which will open a new tab when clicked, and a copyright declaration.

 <details>
 <summary> Footer Image </summary>